Denny-B-Justin/PIA_STRMLT/README.md

 Without a token the app still runs fine — maps fall back to the free "carto-positron" basemap style automatically.

+Note: Mapbox's `light-v11` style renders its own place labels (city/country names) on top of the choropleth fill, which can look illegible over a solid highlight color. `build_map_figure()` sets `below=""` on the trace so the fill draws above the label layer, hiding labels inside highlighted regions rather than clashing with them.

 ## Run